 Houses in Multiple Occupation

-If you rent out a property as a house in multiple occupation (HMO), which is three or more storeys and five or more people living as more than one household, you will require a licence from Winchester City Council.
+Currently if you rent out a property as a house in multiple occupation (HMO), which is three or more storeys and five or more people living as more than one household, you will require a licence from Winchester City Council.

 What is a house in multiple occupation?